ranjkunn/TBSBIEM/Documentation/Code_Usage.rst

    0.4d0
    ** Background Stresses** T0bg(1),T0bg(2),T0bg(3) in N/m^2
    70d6  -120d6   0d0
-   **Neucleation Zone List** (Only rectangular and square neuclzones are modeled).
-Note: x12>x11 and x32>x31 No_neucles : No.of Neucleation Zones.
-If no Zones, give one line as 0,0,0,0,70,-120,0.
+   **Nucleation Zone List** (Only rectangular and square neuclzones are modeled).
+Note: x12>x11 and x32>x31 No_neucles : No.of Nucleation Zones.
+If no Zones, give one line as 0,0,0,0,70d6,-120d6,0.
 If yes, add lines with x11,x31,x12,x32,tau1, tau2, tau3.
    1
    -1.5d3   -1.5d3  1.5d3   1.5d3  81.6d6 -120d6  0d6
    **Asperity Zone List** (Only circular asperities are modeled)